JennEYoon/geo-ml/rainforest/readme.md

  * See "Proposal.md" for plan.
  * See "PlanetAPI-info.md" for accessing data from Planet Labs.
  * See "resource" folder for other useful links.
- * See "tests" folder:
+ * See "tests" folder for deep learning Jupyter notebooks:
-    - image loading tests, Jupyter notebook
+    - image loading tests
-    - initial deep learning training tests, Jupyter notebook
+    - initial deep learning training tests
-    - additional training and prediction tests, Jupyter notebook
+    - more deep learning training and predictions
- * See "movie" folder for animation, deep learning results.
+ * See "movie" folder for animation, deep learning training results.

 ---